FOREIGN LANGUAGE REQUIREMENT

 Information on the proficiency exams found here.

-*If English is your second language, you must submit an official letter to the IR Office detailing that English is your second language, which language is your first, and where you lived outside of the U.S. to have this requirement reviewed and waived.
+*If English is your second language and you have not taken the language proficiency exam, you must submit an official letter to the IR Office detailing that English is your second language, which language is your first, and where you lived outside of the U.S. to have this requirement reviewed and potentially waived.

 Languages Offered by the Stanford Language Center: